 Can you take lighter fluid on a plane?

 Perhaps you will not be surprised to hear that you cannot take any form of lighter fuel on an aircraft, whether it is butane, some other gas, petrol or any other form of fuel.

 This applies to taking lighter fuel in either carry on bags or checked baggage.
 Don’t even attempt it as the security agents will not be amused.
 Buy some at your destination or use disposable lighters.

 Can you take matches on a plane?

-You can take one box/book of safety matches in your carry on, or in your pocket, but they cannot go in your checked bags.
-Non-safety, strike-anywhere matches are not allowed to be carried at all.
+You can take one box/book of safety matches in your carry on, or in your pocket, but they cannot go in your checked baggage.
+You are not permitted to be carrying matches that are non-safety matches or strike-anywhere matches at all.

 Can you take cigarettes, cigars or vape on a plane?

 See my full posts about these for further information: